codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 ### The `DescribeTopicPartitions` Response Body

-For this stage, you should treat all topics as unknown.

 The `DescribeTopicPartitions` response body has the following structure:

 | Field              | Data type       | Description                                    |